Ayc0/proposal-object-iterator/README.md

 ## Motivation

-Currently in ECMAScript, iterating over & manipulating `Object`s is also a bit tedious at the moment in ECMAScript.
+Currently in ECMAScript, iterating over & manipulating Objects is a bit tedious.
 We need to use `Object.keys(obj)`, `Object.values(obj)`, or `Object.entries(obj)` and chain them.
-So if we want to create a new object from an previous one with the same keys, only a modification of its values, we need to write:
+For example, if we want to create a new object from an previous one with the same keys, and only transform its values, we need to write:
 ```js
 Object.fromEntries(Object.entries(object).map(([key, value]) => [key, transformation(value)])
 ```